sahidvelji/cli/docs/commands/openfeature_init.md

 <!-- markdownlint-disable-file -->
 <!-- WARNING: THIS DOC IS AUTO-GENERATED.
 DO NOT EDIT! -->
-## openfeature version
+## openfeature init

-Print the version number of the OpenFeature CLI
+Initialize a new project

+### Synopsis

+Initialize a new project for OpenFeature CLI.

 ```
-openfeature version [flags]
+openfeature init [flags]
 ```

 ### Options

 ```
-  -h, --help   help for version
+  -h, --help       help for init
+      --override   Override an existing configuration
 ```

 ### Options inherited from parent commands